A new app called Wine Explorer claims to use DNA testing to help you understand your wine preferences.

 Helix, the recently launched iPhone/marketplace for DNA research, has done a deal with wine delivery service Vinome to create bespoke wine cases matched to a wine lover’s DNA.

-Access to Helix costs $80, which includes sequencing of a saliva sample.
+Access to Helix is free but DNA sampling costs $80, which includes sequencing of a saliva sample.
 Clients can then purchase additional apps for health, nutrition and wine insight that generally run slightly under $30 each.

 DNA research is still an emerging area of genetics and some critics have said that linking DNA to wine tastes should be seen more as fun than science.
 There is also the nature-nurture debate around the extent to which genetics and environment influence preferences.